dotnet/arcade/Documentation/ArcadeSdk.md

 Set to `true` in a test project to skip running tests.

+### `TestRunnerName` (`XUnit`, `NUnit`, or `MSTest`)

+Sets the test framework to use for a test project.
+This option controls what references are added to the project and what runner is used.

+### `UseVSTestRunner` (bool)

+If `TestRunnerName` is XUnit, this switches the test runner from xunit.console, to vstest.
+This property doesn't do anything for other test frameworks, they must use vstest.

 ### `TestArchitectures` (list of strings)

 List of test architectures (`x64`, `x86`) to run tests on.